ghyde/quotes/_posts/2015-02-01-great-simplifiers.md

 ---
 {% include JB/setup %}

-Great leaders are almost always great simplifiers who can cut through the argument debate and doubt to offer a solution everybody can understand.
+Great leaders are almost always great simplifiers who can cut through the argument, debate, and doubt to offer a solution everybody can understand.